ManifoldRG/MultiNet/src/eval_harness/README.md

 - Check the base adapter interface in `src/eval_harness/model_adapter.py`
 - Examine the evaluation script: `scripts/eval_harness/evaluate.py`

-## Submitting to the Leaderboard
+## Submitting for Official Evaluation and Leaderboard

-After successfully testing your adapters on the sample data and running full evaluations, submit to the MultiNet leaderboard:
+After successfully testing your adapters on the sample data, submit your model for official evaluation.
+The MultiNet team will run your containerized adapter(s) on the full benchmark datasets and publish results to the leaderboard.

 ### Submission Process